from-nibly/steven-resume/README.md

-Possess a knowledge of the language of shapes and profiles in their correct application in the design process to remain true to historical architectural and ornamental embellishment stiles.
+Possess a knowledge of the language of shapes and profiles in their correct application in the design process to remain true to historical architectural and ornamental embellishment styles.
 An architectural style should be identified as a reference point early in the design process.
 Begin with the end in mind.

 Time in the outdoors enables / allows me to reconnect and sharpen the saw.